Don't read this...

 Here are some of those scenarios.
 The long, and the short.

 The more things become criminalised, the further society is divided into the smarts who didn't get caught and the schmucks who did.
-Which also means we share our space with an increasing number of people who got caught in the past but who are now free, yet possessing a mindset not in sync with the declared ideal.
+Which also means we share our space with an increasing number of people who got caught in the past but who are now free, yet possessing a mindset not in sync with the declared ideal (and in the meantime our prisons are filling up).
 Once again we have a class system, but hidden from view.
 The issue is insidious because in most cases the changes in law are based on good intentions.
 We turn into a society of criminals under the law.

 As ever more entities are created that are meant to deal with individual shortcomings, personal resilience is outsourced to the public arena.
 Since the entities are run by people from that self-same society, as a consequence the entities themselves become dysfunctional although they are expected to help.
 A downward spiral leading to dissolution.